What to Do When Involved in a Parked Car Hit and Run Accident | Car Accidents Attorneys

 Navigating the aftermath of a car accident can be daunting, particularly when it involves a parked vehicle.
 Imagine the unsettling feeling of discovering that someone hit your parked car.
 The scenarios can be varied: from someone returning from grocery shopping only to find a dent with no note, to a driver who accidentally brushes against a parked car and leaves in a hurry.
 These are instances that play out frequently on our roads and parking spaces.

-According to an Allstate Insurance study from 2010, 69 percent of all hit-and-runs in the U.S. involve parked cars.
-If your parked car was damaged in a hit and run incident, you may be feeling lost and confused about what to do – after all, it’s not clear whether you’ll be able to identify who caused the collision so that you can contact them for insurance information or compensation.
-Here are some considerations to keep in mind as you proceed.
+According to an Allstate Insurance study from 2010, 69 percent of all hit and runs in the U.S. involve parked cars.
+If your parked car was damaged in a hit and run incident, you may be feeling lost and confused about what to do – after all, it’s not clear whether your insurance provider will cover the damages, or whether you’ll be able to identify who caused the collision so that you can contact them for insurance information or compensation.

 It’s essential to be equipped with the right information and know the steps to take when faced with such situations.
-As the victim trying to piece together what happened, gather evidence, identify eyewitnesses, and move forward with your legal remedies, having clarity on the process can significantly ease the strain of the situation.
+As the victim tries to piece together what happened, gather evidence, identify eyewitnesses, and move forward with legal remedies, having clarity on the process can significantly ease the strain of the situation.

 In this guide, we’ll detail what you should do in the unfortunate event of a hit and run involving your parked car.